Welcome to a new era in aviation compensation analysis! Version 5!

-AirComp Calculator was created by Dr. Chris Broyhill, one of the industry’s most respected authorities on business aviation compensation.
+The AirComp Calculator was created by Dr. Chris Broyhill, one of the industry’s most respected authorities on business aviation compensation.
 An industry veteran with over 38 years of experience, Dr. Broyhill has led several scientific research projects concerning personnel retention, compensation, and leadership on behalf of the National Business Aviation Association (NBAA) since 2017.
-He has spoken on those subjects at NBAA’s Business Aviation Convention and Exhibit (BACE), the NBAA Leadership Conference, and smaller, regional venues.
-Dr. Broyhill sits on the NBAA’s Business Aviation Management Committee and acts in an advisory capacity for the collection and analysis of compensation data for the NBAA’s Compensation Survey.
-His research and expertise on the subjects of retention and compensation have led to his engagement to perform compensation analyses for over 30 business aviation operators, including an OEM and a leading aircraft management company, as well as several Fortune 500 flight departments.
+His research and expertise on the subjects of retention and compensation have led to his engagement to perform compensation analyses for nearly 40 business aviation operators, including an OEM and a leading aircraft management company, as well as several Fortune 500 flight departments.

 Limitations of Using Survey Data Alone